philsstein/hanabIRC/README.txt

 - add user-configured color to the bot
 - PM user with updated hands when it is their turn
 - add !replace command to replace people in-game
+- add actual rules text
+- make sure when a player leaves, they do not still get PMs.
+- When you run out of cards, everyone gets one more turn.